raya77/target.en/help/c-experiences/c-visual-experience-composer/redirect-offer.md

 ---
 kewords: redirect;redirect url;send to different page
-description: Learn how to use the Redirect to URL option in Adobe Target when you want to send the visitor to a different page rather than showing content on the same page.
+description: Learn how to use the Redirect to URL option in Adobe [!DNL Target] when you want to send the visitor to a different page rather than showing content on the same page.
 title: Can I Redirect a Page to a Different URL?
 feature: Visual Experience Composer (VEC)
 exl-id: bd448482-0079-4689-aa24-65ecbb31b8ae